techwithlik/COMP2042_CW_hfylt4/README.md

 This is a simple arcade video game.
 Player's goal is to destroy a wall with a small ball.
 The game has very simple commands:
-SPACE start/pause the game
+SPACE to start/pause the game
-A move left the player
+A to move the player to the left
-D move right the player
+D to move the player to the right
-ESC enter/exit pause menu
+ESC to enter/exit pause menu
-ALT+SHIFT+F1 open console
+ALT+SHIFT+F1 to open the console
-The game automatically pauses if the frame loses focus
+The game automatically pauses if the frame loses focus.

+This is a coursework for COMP2042 Software Maintenance 2021.